JustKiet/openagentkit/README.md

 from pydantic import BaseModel from typing import Annotated

+# Define a tool
 @tool(
-    description="Get the weather of a city", # Define the tool description ) def get_weather(city: Annotated[str, "The city to get the weather of"]) -> str: # Each argument must be of type Annotated
+    description="Get the weather of a city", # Define the tool description ) def get_weather(city: Annotated[str, "The city to get the weather of"]): # Each argument must be of type Annotated
     """Get the weather of a city"""

     # Actual implementation here...
     # ...

-    # Define a response schema
-    class WeatherResponse(BaseModel):
-        city: str
-        weather: str
-        temperature: float
-        feels_like: float
-        humidity: float

-    return WeatherResponse( # The Response must be a pydantic model city=city,
-        weather="sunny",
-        temperature=20,
-        feels_like=22,
-        humidity=0.5,
-    )
+    return f"Weather in {city}: sunny, 20°C, feels like 22°C, humidity: 50%"

 # Get the tool schema
 print(get_weather.schema)